Lion’s Mane Mushrooms: Your Guide to Nature’s Nootropic

 Lion’s Mane Dosage: How much Should I Take?

-For liquid extract supplements, the recommended dosage is typically around 1-2 mL per day, which is usually equivalent to about 20-40 drops.
+For liquid extract supplements, the recommended dosage is typically around 1-2 ml per day, which is usually equivalent to about 20-40 drops.

-For a powder extract, the recommended dosage is generally between 500 mg to 3000 mg per day.
+For a powder extract, the recommended dosage is generally between 1000 mg to 4000 mg per day.
 Depending on your tolerance as well as preference, this can be taken either in equally divided doses throughout the course of the day or as a single dose.

 We recommend consulting a healthcare professional or a qualified herbalist should you require personalised advice and dosage recommendations tailored to you.